Top Gradient

 1c.
 Committed use discount (CUD) data export

-• Select the same project and dataset.
+• Select the same project and dataset as in 1a.

 • Click Save.